ronaldkinch/how_to/README.md

 ## Description

-How To site with multiple How To lists.
+How To site with multiple How To subjects.
-Each How To list includes multiple steps.
+Each How To subject includes multiple steps.

 ## Authors

 * Ronald Kinch (https://github.com/ronaldkinch)

 ## Sources

+Cribbed off of Mary Dickson for sanity checks

 ## Contributing